Install a processor-heat-sink module

 See Lenovo ServerProven website for a list of processors supported for your server.
 All processors on the system board must have the same speed, number of cores, and frequency.

 Before you install a new PHM or replacement processor, update your system firmware to the latest level.
 See Update the firmware.

 Installing an additional PHM can change the memory requirements for your system.
-See Memory module installation rules and order for a list of processor-to-memory relationships.
+See Memory module installation rules for a list of microprocessor-to-memory relationships.

 Optional devices available for your system might have specific processor requirements.
 See the documentation that comes with the optional device for information.

 The PHM for your system might be different than the PHM shown in the illustrations.